 Under any circumstance, a hit-and-run accident can lead to serious legal consequences for the fleeing party, as well as major challenges for any victims who find themselves tasked with pursuing compensation for the injuries they have suffered from the hit-and-run driver.

-Call (470) 323-8779 or contact us online to speak with a team member about the nature of your accident and schedule your free, no-obligation consultation today.
+Call (470) 323-8779 or contact us online to speak with one of our experienced personal injury lawyers in Smyrna about the nature of your accident and schedule your free, no-obligation consultation today.

 When to Contact a Smyrna Hit and Run Accident Attorney